WaHu Student Apartments: Construction and completion

 WaHu Student Apartments was designed by the Minneapolis-based architectural firm BKV Group.
 The project was first discussed in 2012, along with plans to relocate current businesses on the site, including a blood plasma donation center called CSL.
 Construction of WaHu Student Apartments was estimated to reach completion in 2014 in time for the start of the academic year, although this was later pushed back to 2015 due to CSL's decision to complete their original leasing agreement, which ended in August 2014.
 The plasma clinic initially explored relocating options as early as 2012, but the city of Minneapolis disapproved of a plan to rezone a lot across the street from its current location to allow for medical research.
 WaHu Student Apartment's client was local apartment developer CPM Development, the company behind 15 other housing projects in Minneapolis.
 Daniel Oberpriller, a co-founder of CPM Development, formally announced the project in mid-2013 and labeled it as a luxury student housing project.

 The CSL Plasma center prevented construction of the site from beginning due to their inability to lock down a new, suitable location.
 On September 20, 2013, Finance & Commerce magazine confirmed that the company was able to lease a suitably-zoned space for medical research, allowing work on WaHu Student Apartments to start, beginning in December 2013.
 Construction on the project was completed in August 2015.
 Its developers consisted of locally-based North Bay Companies and Reuter Walton Development.
-Cardinal Group Companies manages the residential units of WaHu Student Apartments, while Colliers International handles the retail tenants.
+B.HOM Student Living LLC manages the residential units of WaHu Student Apartments, while Colliers International handles the retail tenants.